penance316/drupal-playground/README.md

 # drupal-playground

-run code on each page load.
+Dev drupal module to run code on each page load.